 Credit is granted at the discretion of the department head(s) involved, according to the departmental policies currently in place for entering students.
 The current policies are available at muhlenberg.edu/AP.
 IMPORTANT: If you receive credit for a course, make sure that you don’t register for the same Muhlenberg course number or you will lose your AP credit.

-Students in good academic standing may audit one course per semester with the approval of the instructor.
+Students in good academic standing may audit one course (no matter how many units that course carries) per semester with the approval of the instructor.
 Any course enrolled on an audit basis will not contribute towards the Muhlenberg degree and will not be used to compute your GPA.
 Additionally, an audited course may not be used to fulfill prerequisites or any other academic requirement.

 Instructors must explicitly detail their expectations for students auditing their courses at the beginning of the semester, and students must seek the consent of their faculty advisor.
 Typically, students auditing a course are expected to complete all assignments and participate in class discussions but may not be required to submit written work or take exams.